Country _ Name

 Attitude of the country towards financial services using crypto currencies

 The government does not deem crypto currencies as legal currency.
 It banned the exchange between crypto currencies and legal currencies and the trading among crypto currencies themselves in 2017.
-This regulatory attitude stays unchanged until today.
+This regulatory attitude stays unchanged from 2017 to today.

 Legal affairs